StackShield vs Burp Suite: Continuous Monitoring vs Manual Security Testing

 - Excellent for deep, targeted penetration testing

-Burp Suite Limitations
+Where Burp Suite Falls Short

 - Manual tool — requires hands-on operation by a skilled tester